Protecting children is everyone’s responsibility. Parents, communities, community based organisations and government agencies all have a role to play.

-The Department of Communities (Communities) is reviewing the way that Western Australian State Government agencies provide services to children and young people with a care experience.
-Along with Communities, State Government agencies have a shared responsibility and commitment to respond collaboratively to the needs of these individuals.
+The Department of Communities (Communities) is reviewing the way that Western Australian State Government agencies can enhance services to children and young people with a care experience.

 Coordinated and timely services to address children and young people’s needs and difficulties could include health and developmental screening, education and training support, dental therapy, speech and occupational therapy, access to stable accommodation, transition support to adult services, mental health and wellbeing services, and access to community activities such as sport and recreation.

 The shared commitment of State Government agencies to meet the needs of children in care and care leavers is currently reflected in the “Rapid Response” framework, which will undergo review and rebranding.
 COVID-19 has recently caused a delay in this project.
 However, it has also created new opportunities as government and non-government agencies are working harder than ever together through the COVID-19 Children in Care Taskforce to identify and resolve issues for children in care and care leavers – with this cohort being internationally recognised as particularly vulnerable during the pandemic.